telerik/teststudio-docs/docs/automated-tests/recording/recording-telerik-kendo-ui-components.md

 * The _Translators Version_ setting is __set on project level__ through the <a href="/features/project-settings/translators" target="_blank">Project Settings -> Translators</a>.
 This setting is __used for recording and quick test execution__.
 * Mapping of the matching versions of the releases and components is listed <a href="/features/project-settings/translators#test-studio-mapping-to-ui-components-versions" target="_blank">here</a>.
 * __Test lists created in the project inherits the current value of the  _Translators Version_ setting on project level__.
-From that point on the setting is __maintained separately__ per each test list in the dedicated test list settings.
+From that point on the setting is __maintained separately__ per each test list in the dedicated <a href="/features/test-lists/test-list-settings#general-tab" target="_blank">test list settings</a>.
 * All existing test lists scheduled for remote runs automatically upload the changes in their settings to the Storage.
 Thus no downtime of test list runs is expected.
 * When you open any existing project in Test Studio v.2022.1.412, it gets upgraded - this process __adds the _Translators Version_ setting for the project and for the existing test lists__ following the below version mapping logic: